Table of Contents

 The passage of molecules via these narrow pathways is due to:

-- The hydrostatic pressure created by contraction of smooth muscle cells surrounding the capillaries.
+- The hydrostatic pressure created by the contraction of smooth muscle cells surrounding the capillaries.

-- High amount of blood available for ultrafiltration.
+- A high amount of blood available for ultrafiltration.

 Ultrafiltration is a function of pressure and: